To provide an understanding of the philosophical and ethical foundations of religious belief.

 - The challenge for religious belief of the problem of evil

 - Ideas about the nature of God

 - The application of ethical theory to two contemporary issues of importance

 - Debates surrounding the significant idea of conscience

 - Sexual ethics and the influence on ethical thought of developments in religious beliefs.

-Unit 3 – Developments in Religious Thought
+Unit 3 – Developments in Christian Thought

 - Religious beliefs, values and teachings, their interconnections and how they vary historically and in the contemporary world

 - Sources of religious wisdom and authority

 - Practices which shape and express religious identity, and how these vary within a tradition